simpleiot/simpleiot/README.md

 ## Vision

-- built around collecting and visualizing data
+- built around collecting and visualizing data from devices
 - provide a good base system to build IoT products that may support a number devices, users, rules, etc.
 - requires coding to customize.
 This is not a GUI for building IoT systems,